 While the Prado is absolutely packed with masterpieces, there are a few artists and periods that truly stand out above the rest.
 Without further ado, here are the Prado highlights that no self-respecting art lover should miss.

 No museum in the world comes close to matching the Prado’s collection of Velazquez paintings.
-The master from Seville—widely considered the greatest Spanish painter of all time—changed painting forever with his revolutionary approach to realism.
-Velazquez was unusual for his time in rarely sketching or making preparatory studies.
-Consequently, his paintings have an impressionistic looseness and intimacy that have inspired generations of artists.
-Drawing influence from Italian and Flemish art, as well as the bodegones of his native Seville, Velazquez created something truly Spanish, making him one of the undisputed Prado Museum highlights.
+The master from Seville—widely considered the most important Spanish painter of all time—changed painting forever with his revolutionary approach to realism.

 Don’t Miss: Las Meninas, The Surrender at Breda, The Triumph of Bacchus, Apollo at the Forge of Vulcan, Christ Crucified, Las Hilanderas.